grahamjenson/ger/README.md

   }
 )

-#Postgres Event Store Mapper (ESM) is the mapping from
+#Postgres Event Store Mapper (ESM) is the mapping from Events to the persistance layer of Postgres.

 PsqlESM = require('./lib/psql_esm')
 GER = require('ger')